 Frankly, kids probably need more boredom now days.

-How to Create a “Boredom Jar”
+Create a “Boredom Jar”

 Going through all my kids toys one day, I felt frustrated and sad with how little they played with some of them.
 I love checklists, and structure.
 I thought about creating something that would direct the kids to a certain activity that involved their toys.

-Then, after watching a Youtube video from mother of six, Jordan Page, I came up with the idea of creating a “Boredom Jar” for the kids.
+Then, after watching a Youtube video from mother of eight, Jordan Page, I came up with the idea of creating a “Boredom Jar” for the kids.
 If the kids are bored, then they pick an activity out of the jar.

 You can put this together however you choose, but I’m sharing what I have done.